 iv.
 Annual liver pathology update meeting 30th November 2017, Oxford.
 AW has been in contact with Lai Mun Wang.
 Their proposal for the programme is to follow last year's format and have 4 half hour lectures to give plenty of time for the liver EQA incorporating masterclass presentations.
 Lectures will include the regular Gnomes and international meetings updates from SGH and RG, also paediatric liver pathology relevant to adults (RB) and an overview of DILI.
 Four of the eight liver biopsies in the EQA round LP include DILI in the clinical differential diagnosis, introducing a theme to the meeting.
 SGH said that Philip Kaye, working in Nottingham with Guru Aithal, has contacted him regarding a proposed UK DILI working group, and this would be a good opportunity to inform liver pathologists about the work.
 The topics and presenters for the masterclasses inevitably are identified near the meeting date.
 Communication with the BSG and GI day on Friday 1st Dec – LMW is the local organiser for both liver and GI days, and is a member of the BSG pathology section committee.

 b.
 Other education/training materials/activities e.g. undergraduate, trainees.

+Proposed short article in the College Bulletin - time frame: Friday 5 May 2017 for the July 2017 issue.
+JW to write first draft and send to other committee members for comment.
+(Action JW)

 Following discussion, it was agreed to add a line to the UKLPG website first page, and include Peter Scheuer’s seminars more prominently.
 We considered adding further basic educational material for liver.
 This would usefully include gall bladder which features with liver in the RCPath curriculum for undergraduate and ST1, and is important but often overlooked.
 Action: JW will create this section in the test website, and we will share ideas further about what it could include.

 3. Quality assurance

-The quality subcommittee 5 members had met on 8th March, summary on website.
-This will function as the Liver EQA steering committee, and contributed to case selection for 2017, discussing generic principles, viewing digital scanned slides on line for those joining by phone (Adrian Bateman, Paul Kelly) – diagnoses were not mentioned so as not to invalidate the scheme for the committee members.
+The 5 quality subcommittee members had met on 8th March, summary on website.
+This group will function as the Liver EQA steering committee and contributed to case selection for 2017.
+General principles for selecting suitable cases were discussed and digital scanned slides were viewed on line for those joining by phone (Adrian Bateman, Paul Kelly) – diagnoses were not mentioned so as not to invalidate the scheme for the committee members.
 The committee members will contribute to collation of responses, and the next meeting will be once the responses for circulation LP are in.
 Dates for 2017 EQA: circ LP from 14th April to 7th July; circ.
 LQ from 4th August to 3rd November.

 i.
 Feedback questionnaire: 53 responses from 50 members to date (16th March) after 3 reminders.
 Summary appended to minutes.
 Mainly related to the Cheltenham liver update meeting on 6th October 2016 and the use of video recording.
 Although not many had viewed the videos, 41/49 said we should do this again, 8 don’t mind, with none saying no. Geoff Cross from AV&Data had done this effectively, at a cost easily covered by the meeting subscriptions, and the agreement was to do this again this year.